joshuaedelstein15/Phase1_Project/README.md

 ## 3. Editing the data

 In order to analyze the monetary data we will need to use the `production_budget`, `domestic_gross`, and `worldwide_gross` columns.
-Upon taking a closer look we realize that these columns are strings instead of the integer values that we want.
+Upon taking a closer look we realize that these columns are strings instead of the integer values.

 ### Fixing the values